AndreyRGW/sd-webui-skimmed_cfg/README.md

 # sd-webui-skimmed_cfg
 A powerful anti-burn allowing much higher CFG scales for A1111

+This extension is a backport of the Extraltodeus extension from ComfyUI

 # Examples with a CFG at 20.5
 ### Base image
 ![1](https://github.com/user-attachments/assets/27f246cd-c793-40ce-9a7d-1a4fbc1d3c46)